thatfiredev/Tocha/README.md

 ### Advanced Search on Cloud Firestore
 Although running a text-search in the whole collection is great, sometimes you may need to filter this collection before running the search.
-And to do that, you can use the optional parameters:
+And to do that, you can use these optional parameters:

 #### `where`
 An array of map values where you can perform simple or compound queries for firestore.
 Each map in this array must